Uday-461/portfolio/content/post/product-is-systems-design/index.md

 ![](https://images.unsplash.com/photo-1451187580459-43490279c0fa?w=800&h=400&fit=crop)

 I spent years building products by adding features.
-More features, more value—right?
+More features, more value-right?
 Wrong.

 The breakthrough came when I stopped thinking about products as collections of features and started seeing them as **complex systems**.
 Everything changed.